blowupthenoobs/PortfolioSite/README.md

 The second part, the MySQL Database is rather straightforward to use, after downloading it, all you should need to do, assuming you have the basic MySQL stuff on your computer is run "node index.js" to start the database server.

+The third section is technically optional, however you might then want to remove the /drive directory and such (as well as the Drive component.)
+If you intend on copying it anyways,

 //Old README
 A silly little portfolio site I have big plans for.
 I have a custom MySQL thing that I haven’t yet integrated, so it’s not in the project, but all the other stuff is, though a lot of it isn’t really used on the main hosting location (Render.)
 I built some temporary links to lead you to a reskin of the subnub/drive on github (https://github.com/subnub/myDrive) that I’ve made several tweaks to.
 I spent awhile trying to get link forwarding(?) working, but didn’t quite manage to do so, hence the temporary links.